 Public and private schools in Brazil are somewhat similar to North America’s primary and secondary school system and run on a two-semester schedule.
 The school year begins in February and lasts until December, with vacation in July to break up the two semesters.
 The summer vacation, from mid-December to February, gives a welcome break during the hot summer season.

 Education is compulsory for children between the ages of 7 and 14 and is free in the public school system.
-There are many Catholic-run private schools in Brazil.
+There are many popular, Catholic-run, private schools in Brazil.

 Private Language Schools

-Teaching Business English is in demand in Brazil as in other parts of Latin America.
+Teaching Business English is in high demand in Brazil as is in other parts of Latin America.

 Universities and Colleges

-Private tutoring is quite common in Brazil, as the EFL teacher can be flexible with teaching hours and can earn substantially above normally low teaching wages.
-EFL teachers can receive an average of approximately R$25 – 50/hour for private tutoring.
+Private tutoring is quite common in Brazil, as the TEFL teacher can be flexible with teaching hours and can earn substantially above the normally low teaching wages.
+TEFL teachers can receive an average of approximately R$25 – 50/hour for private EFL tutoring.

 How to Find the Jobs in Brazil

-There are many resources available to EFL teachers searching for teaching positions in Brazil.
+There are many resources available to TEFL teachers searching for English-teaching positions in Brazil.
 Our TEFL trainers will gladly help you identify teaching positions throughout Brazil.
-You can also have access to our employment ads of established schools at a nominal fee of $50.
+We have school lists available that will be useful in the application process.